Inter-Port Isolation

 Achieving high inter-port isolation follows the same principles as conventional antenna isolation.
 Coupling reduces the further internal antenna elements are separated, by placing insulating or absorbing materials between elements, and when of orthogonal polarities.
 One consideration is that antenna elements are only efficient radiators at their tuned frequency range and so design engineers often factor in this natural bandpass filter-like behaviour.

-The remaining means of improving isolation are dependent on the antenan type.
+The remaining means of improving isolation are dependent on the antenna type.
 Large antennas can integrate passive components such as bandpass, notch, helical, and ceramic filters.
 Microstrip and PCB based antennas can use Electromagnetic Band-Gap (EBG), Defected Ground Structure (DGS), and other decoupling structures to improve isolation.

 Definition of Inter-Port Isolation